richiejp/runltp-ng-1/README.md

     # run syscalls and dio testing suites via SSH
     runltp-ng --sut=ssh:host=10.0.10.1:key_file=privkey_rsa --run-suite syscalls dio

+Also `--install` option can be used to install a fresh version of the LTP suite just before executing suites on SUT:

+    # install LTP using master branch, run syscalls and dio testing suites in qemu VM
+    runltp-ng --install=master --sut=qemu:image=folder/image.qcow2 --run-suite syscalls dio

 Please use `--help` to check all available options for the commands above.

 The following environment variables are supported and they can be used to